I Rise: 2009

 The band went into 2009 with a spring tour with 108, and continued playing live shows in support of For Redemption.
 In early 2009, the band was nominated for a Pulse Magazine Music Award as for Best Hardcore/Metal Act in Worcester, Massachusetts, hosted by Mike Hsu of Boston radio station WAAF.
-In late 2009, the band once again entered the Getaway Group Studios to record a song for a compilation CD that featured bands from Worcester.
+In late 2009, the band once again entered the Getaway Group Studios, this time with Sebastian Bach from Skid Row instead of Jay Maas, to record a song for a compilation CD that featured bands from Worcester.
 The song was recorded by Alex Kantarelis on guitars and bass, and Nicky Kantarelis on vocals and drums, and is the final recorded music from the band, as of February 2017.

 2015 - present

 The band announced on their Twitter that they would play a show in December 2015, their first in six years.
 The show was in Worcester, Massachusetts.
 For the show they were joined by long time touring members Chris Berg on bass and Ben Bassett on drums.
 To date, it is the last time I Rise played a show.